glenfant/openxmllib/README.rst

 http://www.ecma-international.org/publications/standards/Ecma-376.htm

-OpenXML format is actually used by Microsoft Office 2007.
-Apple iWork'08 and OpenOffice 2.2 have filters to use this format too.
+OpenXML format is used by Microsoft Office 2007 and later.
+Apple iWork and OpenOffice have filters to use this format too, starting from iWork'08 and OO version 2.2.

 Features
 ========